Monticello Community

 Shawnee Indians are moved to the Indian Territory (Oklahoma).

 Town of Wilder officially platted and recorded near present day 47th and Clare.
-Wilder Neighborhood-Social Club
+Wilder Neighborhood-Social

 1882